oelizondo/Sofia/readme.md

 ```

 ###Version Control
 Sofia uses an agile approach when it comes to versioning your software.
 When using Sofia for a new project, we create an initial branch and then change to a Dev branch.
-We do this with the purpose of validating and making sure everthing's in place before making an important push from master.
+We do this with the purpose of validating and making sure everything is in place before making an important push from master.

 ###Remember to